somecallmejosh/ux-engineering-portfolio/content/dev-notes/how-to-archive-multiple-github-repos.md

   → Archiving
 ```

-And that's it!
-The script will go through each repository listed in `repos.txt`, make it private if it's not already, and then archive it.
-This should save you a lot of time compared to doing it manually through the GitHub UI.
+The script walks through each repository, makes it private if needed, and then archives it.
+No clicking.
+No UI fatigue.
+No second-guessing whether you really need that half-finished side project from 2017.
+Your GitHub stays tidy and your old experiments stay preserved.
+Everyone wins.

+If nothing else, this is a good reminder that automation is just empathy for your future self.